Cyberbolt/cfw/README.md

 Once installed, use `source ~/.bashrc` to activate CFW's environment variables.
 (A new shell will automatically activate the environment variable)

+Enter `systemctl status cfw` in the Linux terminal, if `active (running)` is displayed, it means that CFW has been successfully run, and it will run automatically when the server restarts.

 ### Uninstallation

 ```